housecanary/hc-api-python/README.md

 - **nod**
 - **census**

-More wrapper objects may be added to ApiClient later like "zipcode" and "lat_lng".
+More wrappers may be added to ApiClient later like "zipcode" and "lat_lng".

 ###### Args:
 All of the above endpoint methods take an `address_data` argument. `address_data` can be in one of two forms: